Mat1020/Raspberry-Pi-Journal/THONNY.md

 3. After you're done programming, click "Save" button on the top.

-4. Save your file in the folder you've previously created.
-If you created more than one, repeat the process to each file.
+4. Save your file in the folder you've previously created for your new project.
+If you created more than one file, repeat the process to each file.

 5. Now, you have your files saved in a folder for your project.
 You can close Thonny and everything since it's all saved now.